alexanch/black-jack/readme.md

-A classic Tic-Tac-Toe game implemented in #python for Python Bootcamp course.
+### A classic Tic Tac Toe and Black Jack games implemented in Python for Python Bootcamp course.